Duxah/FreePCB-2/README.md

 * Improved jumping to parts from the schematic editor to the PCB editor and vice versa.
 On the highlighted designation, a menu of the right button **Start dragging part on PCB** appeared, which (as opposed to jumping to the part) moves the part to the center of the screen

+* In the part import dialog box, in addition to the parts list, there is now a list of projects that use a specific part from the list, so when importing, you can select the file from which you want to import this part.
+Click on the path to the file and press the start button.
+But double-clicking on the file path will open this file and the program will jump to the selected part, which is also very useful.

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)